Frequently Asked Questions

 Q: Does Odyssey offer financial aid?

 A: Yes.
 Odyssey offers financial aid to families with demonstrated need.
-Please reach out to Odyssey if you would like to apply for financial aid; we would be happy to send you our form.
+Please reach out to Odyssey if you would like to apply.

 Q: Should my child take the SAT or ACT?

 A: Odyssey is happy to discuss this issue with parents and students who are unsure which test is the better fit.
 There are a number of substantive differences between the two tests.
 We strongly believe that the best way to make a determination about whether the SAT or ACT is the better fit is through an SAT/ACT diagnostic test.
 Ideally, this is completed before the beginning of a student’s junior year.
 In general, we do not believe that the two tests should be studied for concurrently.
-Although some students do end up taking both tests, this is rare.
+Although some students do end up taking both tests, this is rare—and often the result of bad counsel.
 Preparing for both tests at the same time, in our experience, only leads to higher levels of stress and confusion regarding the content and structure of each one.

 Q: How long before an SAT or ACT should my child begin studying for the test?